armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

    ```bash
    helm repo add armory-charts http://armory.jfrog.io/artifactory/charts
    ```
 2. Create a namespace in the Kubernetes cluster where you are installing the Agent Service.
-This is the same cluster as the deployment target for your app for Agent mode.
+In Agent mode, this is the same cluster as the deployment target for your app.

    ```bash
    kubectl create namespace <agent-namespace>